Patrick-W-K/HeadandHeart/README.md

  you can build on them in your own work;
  attribution is appreciated but not required.

+ Please see the Licence file for the full details.

 If you use or adapt any part of my work, I’d love to hear how it helped — but you’re free to use it without asking.